 Bad habit: Pulling out grays

 There it is, staring at you in the mirror: a gray hair, or maybe a few.
 You’re not ready to start coloring your hair, so you do the easiest thing you can—yank it out.
 The problem is, you’re not really dealing with the gray that way . . . and you might be making your hair thinner, too.
 “Anytime you remove a hair from the root, you could potentially damage the hair bulb and prevent the hair from growing back properly,” says Dr. Rieder.
 Repeatedly damaging the follicle can make the hair that grows back thinner.
 There are better ways to deal with gray hairs than pulling them out.
 “Cover them up instead,” Dr. Piliang urges.
 “If you only have a few grays, get a cover-up wand.”

 Bad habit: Not protecting your hair from the sun

-The sun is not your hair's friend.
-"It can damage the cuticle and the hair fiber, and make hair more prone to breaking," says Dr. Piliang.
+The sun is not your hair’s friend.
+“It can damage the cuticle and the hair fiber, and make hair more prone to breaking,” says Dr. Piliang.
 She recommends that her patients use hair sunscreens or hair products with SPF.
-"Or you can just wear a hat," she says.
-Don't ignore these 7 sneaky reasons your hair is falling out.
+“Or you can just wear a hat,” she says.

 Bad habit: Playing with your hair